Aspen man’s affordable home ownership in peril after latest ruling

 “The court is neutral,” Seldin’s order says.
 “It cannot litigate a pro se party’s case for it.
 Nor is there any concern here that Mulcahy lacked an understanding of his right to discovery, because he had specifically referenced that right in his own filings.”

-Mulcahy was unavailable for comment Wednesday, and APCHA attorney Tom Smith as well as Porter could not be immediately reached.
+APCHA attorney Tom Smith ad Porter could not be immediately reached for comment.

 Start a dialogue, stay on topic and be civil.